P. J. Byrne

-Paul Jeffrey Byrne (born December 15, 1974) is an American film and television actor.
-He is best known for his roles as Nicky "Rugrat" Koskoff in the Martin Scorsese film The Wolf of Wall Street (2013) and Bolin on Nickelodeon's animated series The Legend of Korra (2012–2014).
+Paul Jeffrey Byrne (born December 15, 1974) is an American actor.
+He is best known for his roles as Nicky "Rugrat" Koskoff in the Martin Scorsese film The Wolf of Wall Street (2013), Irv Smiff on the UPN/CW series The Game, and Bolin on Nickelodeon's animated series The Legend of Korra (2012–2014).

 Early life and education

-Byrne was born in Maplewood, New Jersey, to Emma N. (Ferraro) and Paul I. Byrne Jr., and was raised in Old Tappan, New Jersey, where he graduated from Northern Valley Regional High School at Old Tappan in 1992.
+Byrne was born in Maplewood, New Jersey, to Emma N. (née Ferraro) and Paul I. Byrne Jr., and is of Irish and Italian descent.
+He was raised in Old Tappan, New Jersey, where he graduated from Northern Valley Regional High School at Old Tappan.

-A graduate of Boston College with a double major in finance and theater and an MFA from The Theatre School at DePaul University, Byrne was on his way to becoming an investment banker out of college when a drama teacher at BC convinced him to follow his passion for acting.
+Byrne graduated Boston College with a double major in finance and theater and an MFA from The Theatre School at DePaul University.
+He intended to become an investment banker before a drama teacher at BC convinced him to follow his passion for acting.

 Career

 Byrne started his career in small roles in such films as Bruce Almighty, Fun with Dick and Jane, Bewitched and Because I Said So.
 He also had guest roles on television series such as ER, The West Wing, Reno 911! and NCIS before getting a recurring role on The Game.

 Byrne went on to have more prominent roles in films such as Dinner for Schmucks, Extraordinary Measures, The Campaign and Horrible Bosses.
 He was cast in one of the main roles in Final Destination 5, which received generally positive reviews and was a commercial success.

 In addition to his on-screen roles, Byrne provided the voice of Bolin, one of the lead roles in the Nickelodeon series The Legend of Korra, from the show's beginning in 2012 to its end in 2014.
+He voiced recurring character Firestorm in Justice League Action.

-In 2013, he appeared in the Martin Scorsese directed film The Wolf of Wall Street, which received critical acclaim and was nominated for numerous awards.
-The next year he starred in the television series Intelligence.
+In 2013, Byrne appeared in Martin Scorsese's film The Wolf of Wall Street, which received critical acclaim and was nominated for numerous awards.
+The next year, he starred in the television series Intelligence.

 He joined Dwayne Johnson in the 2018 action film Rampage.

 Personal life

-He resides in Los Angeles with his wife, Jaime, who was the executive director in Los Angeles and Beverly Hills for health care services and fund-raising for the Muscular Dystrophy Association and now president of Jaime Byrne Events, LLC.
-Byrne and his wife have two daughters and one son.
+Byrne resides in Los Angeles with his wife, Jaime, who was the executive director of health services in Los Angeles and Beverly Hills, and is currently president of Jaime Byrne Events, LLC.
+They have two daughters and one son.